Leshoraa/ListShop-Android/README.md

-# ShopList Android
+# ListShop Android

-**ShopList** is a sleek and modern offline Android application designed to help users manage their shopping routines more efficiently.
+**ListShop** is a sleek and modern offline Android application designed to help users manage their shopping routines more efficiently.
 The app integrates smart AI capabilities to assist with product identification and description generation, all while maintaining a clean and minimalist user interface.

 ## ✨ Features